Erudika/scoold/README.md

 3. Click "+ Add launch script" and copy/paste the contents of [installer.sh](https://github.com/Erudika/scoold/blob/master/installer.sh)
 4. Download the default SSH key pair or upload your own
 5. Choose the 512MB instance or larger (1GB recommended)
-6. Wait for the instance and open the IP address in your browser
+6. Wait for the instance to start and open the IP address in your browser at port `8000`

 **Elastic Container Service**